aspettl/ccliwrapper/README.md

 Not yet implemented:

-* Support also Docker, not only rootless Podman
 * Auto-pull images
 * Auto-build images with additional layers, e.g. for extra tools or UID switch
 * Possibility to specify additional parameters for Docker/Podman run command